robertvunabandi/guide-on-mitopenid/README.md

 #### 3.1.
 Create `openid_credentials.js`

 This file will simply contain your credentials that you got from signing up to openid.
-If you haven't done so, follow the [guide](#step-1-get-your-apps-client-id) for creating you credential in the first section on [**Use MIT OpenID from this source code**](#use-mit-openid-from-this-source-code).
+If you haven't done so, follow the [**get your app's client credentials**](#step-1-get-your-apps-client-credentials) guide for creating you credential under the first section on [**USE `MIT OpenID` FROM THIS SOURCE CODE**](#use-mit-openid-from-this-source-code).
 Then, come back to this step.

 Create the file `openid_credentials.js` inside of your `./src` directory.
 Then, copy this code into it:
 ```javascript